modxorg/Docs/en/extras/wayfinder/wayfinder-introductory-examples.md

 _old_uri: "revo/wayfinder/wayfinder-introductory-examples"
 ---

-Wayfinder is easily one of the single most important Snippets for your MODx site because nearly **every** site will use menus.
+Wayfinder is easily one of the single most important Snippets for your MODX site because nearly **every** site will use menus.

 ## Before You Start